carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 #### Sharing S3 buckets Across Accounts

-If you have two accounts within the same organisation you can use any of these to share the an S3 bucket with both accounts:
+For multiple accounts within the same organisation, to share S3 buckets among account:

-- Bucket policy & IAM — applies to entire bucket, but programmatic access only
+- Bucket policy & IAM — applies to entire bucket, but programmatic access only.
-- Using bucket ALCs & IAM — can apply to individual objects — programatic access only
+- Using bucket ALCs & IAM — can apply to individual objects — programatic access only.
-- Cross Account IAM roles — programatic and console access
+- Cross Account IAM roles — programatic and console access.

 #### S3 Security